iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/getProtectedData.md

 # getProtectedData

 This method allows the user to retrieve all protected data for a given owner, data schema, or both.
-Only protected data objects the invoker has permissions to access are included in the result set.
 You must include at least one of the optional parameters when invoking this method.

 ::: tip